 The castle has been preserved in the form of a ruin.
-Cannon towers and a square tower in the oldest part of the fortress survived in the best condition.
+Cannon towers and a square tower in the oldest part of the fortress have survived in the best condition.
 Perimeter walls are also well preserved.
 In the inner walls you can see numerous window openings, arrowslits, portals and crossings between rooms.
 The vegetation that has been growing in the castle, has been recently removed and restoration works started.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.